-The Premier League chief executive thinks the Football Association should have taken retrospective action after the forward's horrific tackle on Newcastle defender Massadio Haidara
+Premier League chief executive Richard Scudamore says that Callum McManaman should have faced disciplinary action following his horror tackle on Newcastle defender Massadio Haidara.

 The 21-year-old Wigan man went unpunished after his knee-height challenge on the 20-year-old defender during the Premier League clash, but the FA did not take further action because at least one of the officials had seen the incident.

 But Scudamore admits there would have been no complaints had the governing body decided the tackle should be penalised.